katahiromz/ImeStudy/README.md

 ## How to export functions?

-Just add a `.DEF` file to your project.
+Just define the functions and add a `.DEF` file to your project.

 ## What is TIP?